 Eder + Berk

-Formally Meri by Design, Eder + Berk deliver the style of Northern Beaches corporate we all aspire too.
+Formally Meri by Design, Eder + Berk delivers the style of Northern Beaches corporate we all aspire too.
 Classic pieces and strong cuts.
 Their recent showing at Curvy Couture blew us all away and I’m sure there’s much more to come from this relaunched brand.
 Shop Eder + Berk.

 Hope & Harvest

 A long time favourite brand on the blog, Hope & Harvest deliver everyday pieces you can wear from hanging out in the park to a corporate work environment.
-Sure every season there’s a go to selection that you’d hardly call minimalist, but the core of their brand speaks to the girl who just wants great stuff, with a decent cut that she can wear all day long.
+Sure every season there’s a go-to selection that you’d hardly call minimalist, but the core of their brand speaks to the girl who just wants great stuff, with a decent cut that she can wear all day long.
 Shop Hope & Harvest.

 When Harlow launched I was excited to finally have found a provided that made a simple moto-pant for plus women, pencil skirts and wrap dresses for work.
 Simple, classic styles that I wore time and time again.
 They have developed their range and now cover a lot of bases, but the core of simplicity is still there.
 Now incorporating denim, what more could you want!?
 Shop Harlow Australia.

-You’re welcome team.
+You’re welcome, team.
 As always, I’ve got your back.
 But I’m not sure this is the last on the topic that you’ll hear from me… This topic is a bit of a bee in my bonnet.
 All I want is simple, cool, beautifully made clothes that are stylish and classic.
 Is that so much to ask?
 I don’t think so.